Seven Samurai: Critical response

-In 1998, the film was ranked at number five in Time Out magazine's Top 100 Films (Centenary).
-Entertainment Weekly voted it the 12th Greatest film of all time in 1999.
+In 1998, the film was ranked 5th in Time Out magazine's Top 100 Films (Centenary).
+Entertainment Weekly voted it the 12th greatest film of all time in 1999.
 In 2000, the film was ranked at No.23 in The Village Voice's 100 Greatest Films list.
-In January 2002, the film was voted at No. 81 on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
+In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.

 In 2007, the film was ranked at No. 3 by The Guardian's readers' poll on its list of "40 greatest foreign films of all time".
 The film was voted at No. 57 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
 In 2009 the film was voted at No. 2 on the list of The Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.
 Seven Samurai was ranked number one on Empire magazine's list of "The 100 Best Films of World Cinema" in 2010.

 Film critic Roger Ebert added it to his list of Great Movies in 2001.
 Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker."
 It was also listed by Russian filmmaker Andrei Tarkovsky as one of his top ten favorite films.

 Kurosawa both directed and edited many of his films, including Seven Samurai.
-In 2012, the Motion Picture Editors Guild listed Seven Samurai as the 33rd best-edited film of all time based on a survey of its members.
+In 2012, the Motion Picture Editors Guild listed Seven Samurai as the 33rd-best-edited film of all time based on a survey of its members.
 It was voted the greatest foreign-language film of all time in BBC's 2018 poll of 209 critics in 43 countries.
-In 2019, when Time Out polled film critics, directors, actors and stunt actors, Seven Samurai was voted the second best action film of all time.
-In 2021 the film was ranked at number 7 on Time Out magazine's list of "The 100 Best Movies of All Time".
+In 2019, when Time Out polled film critics, directors, actors and stunt actors, Seven Samurai was voted the second-best action film of all time.
+In 2021, the film was ranked at number 7 on Time Out magazine's list of "The 100 Best Movies of All Time".